 - You acquired them from a physician, pharmacist, needle or syringe exchange program, or any other source authorized by law to provide sterile syringes or needles without a prescription.

 This exception is a public measure designed to prevent the transmission of HIV and other bloodborne diseases among those who use heroin and other injectable drugs.2

 Example: Steve is a heroin user concerned about the possibility of acquiring HIV from used needles.
-As a result, he regularly visits a needle exchange for free clean needles.
+As a result, he regularly visits an authorized source for a needle exchange for free clean needles.

 If Steve is caught with heroin in his possession, he could be charged with simple possession of a controlled substance under HS 11350.
 But if he is caught with needles he got from the exchange in his possession, he will NOT face charges for possession of drug paraphernalia.